 If you want to make a lemon bread, you will need the following ingredients:

-- lemon zest, which adds lemon flavour to the batter without adding extra liquid.
+- lemon—you will need fresh lemons for the lemon zest and the juice, which adds lemon flavour to the batter without adding extra liquid.
 You will mix the zest with the sugar first to help draw out the lemon oil from the peel to flavour the cake (this is how you make lemon sugar!)

 - butter, preferably unsalted butter because you will add salt to the batter, but if you have salted, it will work.
 Just adjust the salt in the recipe accordingly, otherwise your cake may be too salty